owncloud/android/SETUP.md

 NOTE: You must have the Android SDK 'tools/', and 'platforms-tools/' folders in your environment path variable.

-* Complete the setup of project properties and resolve pending dependencies running "setup_env.bat" or "./setup_env.sh" .
+* Complete the setup of project properties and resolve pending dependencies running "setup_env.bat" or "./setup_env.sh" depending on your OS.
 * Open Eclipse and create new "Android Project from Existing Code".
 Choose android/actionbarsherlock/library as root.
 * Clean project and compile.
 * If any error appear, check the project properties; in the 'Android' section, API Level should be greater or equal than 14.